 In an alternate 1969, the Apollo 11 Mission has left Earth, Neil and Buzz have landed on the moon, and their third crew member, Michael Collins, reports in that they’re having some serious technical difficulties.
 Discussion of what to do reaches President Nixon.
-Options are limited, and the hard decision has to be made; will they be abandoned on the moon?
+Options are limited, and the hard decision has to be made; will they be abandoned

 Why Now?
 Why You?